CAN, other stakeholders differ as Senate moves to amend CAMA

-THERE was a sharp disagreement yesterday between the Christian Association of Nigeria, CAN and various non-governmental organisations over moves by the Senate to amend the Company and Allied Matters Act 2020.
+ABUJA— THERE was a sharp disagreement yesterday between the Christian Association of Nigeria, CAN and various non- governmental organisations over moves by the Senate to amend the Company and Allied Matters Act 2020.

-Both CAN and the Stakeholders clashed with certain provisions of the Bill, just as the umbrella body of Christians in Nigeria insisted that the amendments being sought in the amendment of CAMA was repressive and would infringe on the fundamental human rights of the groups’ promoters.
+Both CAN and the stakeholders clashed with certain provisions of the bill, just as the umbrella body of Christians in Nigeria insisted that the amendments being sought in the CAMA was repressive and would infringe on the fundamental human rights of the groups’ promoters.

-According to the Stakeholders, it was wrong to mandate the NGOs to submit their audit reports twice a year.
+According to the stakeholders, it is wrong to mandate the NGOs to submit their audit reports twice in a year.

 They spoke yesterday at the public hearing organised by the Senate Committee on Trade and Investment, Diaspora and the NGOs.

-The Sponsor of the bill, Senator Ibrahim Oloriegbe, All Progressives Congress, APC, Kwara Central said that the proposed amendments were meant to strengthen the operations of the NGOs in Nigeria.
+Sponsor of the bill, Senator Ibrahim Oloriegbe, All Progressives Congress, APC, Kwara Central, said that the proposed amendments were meant to strengthen the operations of the NGOs in Nigeria.

-The Stakeholders who also rejected the appointment of interim managers to take over the duties of their board of trustees whenever there was a crisis, insisted that the organisations did not need third parties to solve their issues without the intervention of a third party.
+The stakeholders, who also rejected the appointment of interim managers to take over the duties of their board of trustees whenever there was crisis, insisted that the organisations did not need third parties to solve their issues.

-They also claimed that the provisions for mergers among smaller NGOs would end up in crisis.
+They also claimed that the provisions for merger among smaller NGOs would end up in crisis.

 The memo submitted to the Senate joint panel by CAN was signed by its President, Rev. Samson Ayokunle; General Secretary, Joseph Daramola and Director of Legal and Public Affairs, Comfort Chigbue.

-CAN kick against Section 839 of the bill and declared that it negates the principles of freedom and association, religion, freedom to own a property and freedom of expression as provided for in Sections 38, 39, 40, 43, and 44 of tur 1999 Constitution of the Federal Republic of Nigeria (as amended).
+CAN kicked against Section 839 of the bill and declared that it negated the principles of freedom of association, religion, freedom to own a property and freedom of expression as provided for in Sections 38, 39, 40, 43, and 44 of tur 1999 Constitution of the Federal Republic of Nigeria (as amended).

-Part of the memo read, ” CAN is also calling for amendments of sections 842 of the CAMA 2020 which gives the power to direct transfer of credit in the dormant account to the Corporation Affairs Commission.
+The memo read: ” CAN is also calling for amendments of sections 842 of the CAMA 2020 which gives power of direct transfer of credit in dormant account to the Corporation Affairs Commission.

 “This undermines the provisions of Section 37 of the 1999 Constitution of the Federal Republic of Nigeria (as amended) which guarantees the rights to privacy.

-Amnesty International opposed some provisions in Part F of the CAMA 2020, claiming that some of the measures contained were ill-conceived, disproportionate, unnecessary, and discriminatory.
+The Amnesty International opposed some provisions in Part F of the CAMA 2020, claiming that some of the measures contained were ill- conceived, disproportionate, unnecessary, and discriminatory.

 Part of its memo presented by Osai Ojigho read, “Notwithstanding these proposed amendments, Part F of CAMA 2020 still contains overly broad powers and vague provisions and provides for an excessive degree of state control and interference in the activities of any association.